Nomination deadline: March 1, 2017

 The nominators are responsible for assembling the required documentation, which must adhere to the General Presentation Guidelines.
 Documents that do not meet the presentation standards may be rejected or at a disadvantage in comparison with those that meet the presentation standards.
 Only the documents requested by NSERC will be made available to the selection committee.

 For re-nominations, nominators are asked to submit a complete and updated nomination package.
 The list of suggested referees should, preferably, include the names of some individuals not included in a previous nomination.

 Nominations must be submitted electronically via Secure Submissions for NSERC’s Innovative Collaborations and Science Promotion Programs.
 Documents must be submitted in Portable Document Format (PDF) as a single document.

-Before nominees submit their documents to the nominator, they must read and agree to the Terms and Conditions Form for Nominees.
-It is your responsibility to retain a copy of the agreed terms and conditions for your records.

-At the end of the funding period, the winning individual will be asked to report on the impact that the award and the accompanying research grant has had on their research activities.

-The name of the winner will be officially announced at a public ceremony in 2017.

-Changed text | The nominators are responsible for assembling the required documentation, which must adhere to the General Presentation Guidelines.
-Documents that do not meet the presentation standards may be rejected or at a disadvantage in comparison with those that meet the presentation standards.
-Only the documents requested by NSERC will be made available to the selection committee.

-For re-nominations, nominators are asked to submit a complete and updated nomination package.
-The list of suggested referees should, preferably, include the names of some individuals not included in a previous nomination.

-Nominations must be submitted electronically via Secure Submissions for NSERC’s Innovative Collaborations and Science Promotion Programs.
-Documents must be submitted in Portable Document Format (PDF) as a single document.

-Before nominees submit their documents to the nominator, they must read and agree to the Terms and Conditions Form for Nominees.
+Before you, as a nominee, can submit your documents to the nominator, you must read and agree to the Terms and Conditions Form for Nominees.
 It is your responsibility to retain a copy of the agreed terms and conditions for your records.

 At the end of the funding period, the winning individual will be asked to report on the impact that the award and the accompanying research grant has had on their research activities.

 The name of the winner will be officially announced at a public ceremony in 2017.